shrutichitkulwar-spec/AirIQ/README.md

-🌍 Smart Air Monitoring System (IoT Project)
+Smart Air Monitoring System (IoT Project)
-📖 Overview
+ Overview

 The Smart Air Monitoring System is an IoT-based project designed to measure and analyze air quality, temperature, and humidity in real time.
 It uses Arduino UNO with MQ135 Gas Sensor and DHT11 Sensor, sending data to a Python Flask web dashboard via a USB serial connection.

 This project helps monitor environmental health by displaying live readings, historical charts, and alerts for poor air quality.
 "https://v0-smart-air-monitoring-system.vercel.app/" This is the link of the working project.
-🧩 Features
+_Features

-✅ Real-time monitoring of air quality, temperature, and humidity ✅ Dynamic web dashboard with live updates
+- Real-time monitoring of air quality, temperature, and humidity
+- Dynamic web dashboard with live updates
-✅ History tab with previous readings and charts
+- History tab with previous readings and charts
-✅ Color indicators for pollution levels
+- Color indicators for pollution levels
-✅ Data storage in SQLite database
+- Data storage in SQLite database
-✅ USB serial communication (no WiFi/ESP module required) ✅ Simple and responsive UI (Bootstrap/Tailwind)
+- USB serial communication (no WiFi/ESP module required)
+- Simple and responsive UI (Bootstrap/Tailwind)

-🏗️ System Architecture
+System Architecture
 ┌────────────┐       USB Serial       ┌────────────┐      HTTP/JSON      ┌──────────────┐
 │  Arduino   │  ───────────────────▶  │  Python    │  ───────────────▶  │  Flask Web   │
 │  (Sensors) │                       │  (Bridge)  │                   │  Dashboard   │